Gskartwii/teehee/README.md

 ## Motivation

 Reverse engineers, software engineers and other IT people often need to work with binary files.
-Hex editors display are often the go-to tool for dealing with binary file formats when a more specialized tool isn't available.
+Hex editors are usually the go-to tool for dealing with binary file formats when a more specialized tool isn't available.
 Many of the existing hex editors lack support for modal editing, which Vim/Kakoune/Emacs users will miss.
 Hiew supports it to an extent, but it's non-free software, and its keybinds are unintuitive.
-Teehee is designed to provide a native-feeling experience to Kakoune and Vim users, while also providing additional hex editing capabilities like coloured marks for regions of data and encryption/compression scripts.
+Teehee is designed to offer a native-feeling experience to Kakoune and Vim users, while also providing additional hex editing capabilities like coloured marks for regions of data and encryption/compression scripts.

 ## Screenshot (more coming later)